The Starting Line: Hiatus and reunion (2008-2011)

 The band played the Australian Soundwave Festival in February 2011.
 Matt Watts explained that they "didn't want to pass up this opportunity to hang out, have fun, and play with some really great bands," but again stated, "this doesn't mean that TSL are back together, and that we don't plan on doing a US tour any time in the near future."
 In May 2011, at Slam Dunk Records Leeds music festival, the band played a 50-minute set during which Kenny Vasoli announced "People keep asking us when we're getting back together, and the answer I have is yesterday.
 And what happens when bands get together?
 They write music.
 So, we have a new song for you."
 The song is entitled 'Luck'.

 In late June 2012, the band posted a countdown timer on their website.
 Upon completion, the website was updated with information about a tour celebrating the 10-year anniversary of their debut album Say It Like You Mean It.
 The tour would include the band playing the entire album from start to finish.
 In 2012, frontman Kenny Vasoli formed a side band, Vacationer, which released their debut album, Gone, in June of that same year.

 The Starting Line reunited once again for a Christmas show in 2013 at the Starland Ballroom in Sayreville, New Jersey.
 On July 11, 2014, it was announced on the band's official website that they would be playing another holiday show on December 26, 2014, at the Trocadero in Philadelphia.
 According to an article on propertyofzack.com, Kenny Vasoli confirmed on stage that the band would be releasing new material in 2015.
 Said article also features a very low quality video of a new song.
 On December 14, 2015, the band announced a new EP titled Anyways.
 The title track was released as the lead single on December 18, 2015.
+The EP marked the band's first studio release in nine years.
+After years of touring with the band, Schmutz was also confirmed as a full-time member.

+Anyways EP (2015)

+On December 14, 2015, the band announced a new EP titled Anyways.
+The title track was released as the lead single on December 18, 2015.
 Anyways marked the band's first studio release in 9 years.
-After years of touring with the band, Schmutz was also confirmed as a full-time member.
+The title track appeared in a 2016 episode, series 7, episode 21 of the television series The Vampire Diaries.